Supranitha1/Crop-and-Fertilizer-RS/README.md

 # Week-1
-It is a crop and fertilizer recommendation system using ML
+It is a Crop and Fertilizer Recommendation System using ML